followben/TPScrollBarController/README.markdown

 # TPScrollBarController

-### A custom container view controller for iOS5.
-Like UITabBarController, except the tab bar scrolls (yay!) and bar items are fully customisable UIButtons rather than UITabBarItems.
+A custom container view controller for iOS5.

+Like UITabBarController, except the tab bar scrolls (yay!) and bar items are fully customisable UIButtons (rather than UITabBarItems).

 ## Usage